 The University System of Maryland (USM) has issued guidance requiring COVID-19 testing for students, faculty and staff returning to campus this fall.
-The information below outlines requirements for testing, the process for campus access, and plans for symptom monitoring for the fall semester for all UB employees.
+The information below outlines requirements for testing, the process for campus access, and plans for symptom monitoring for the spring semester for all UB employees.
 Essential on-campus employees should refer to the email sent on Aug.
 3 for their testing instructions.

 Employees should email proof of their negative COVID test result to HR at firstname.lastname@example.org.

 In case of a positive test, HR will provide guidance for when an employee may return to campus as well as guidance for co-workers and other members of the campus community.

 In the last month, the volume of testing is causing delays in getting results compared to testing earlier in the fall.
 Please plan ahead for testing.
 Baltimore City and the surrounding counties each have their own web pages detailing testing sites.
 A list of the relevant links can be found here.
 Many sites offer appointments or indicate appointments preferred but allow walk-ins.
 An employee may choose where to receive a COVID test.
 The sites coordinated through the state, city and county health departments offer free testing.
 Some of the private clinics and pharmacies offer testing but may require a co-pay.
 UB will not cover the cost of the co-pay.